facelessuser/BracketHighlighter/docs/customize.md

 ## Configuring Brackets
 BH has been written to allow users to define any brackets they would like to have highlighted.
 There are two kinds of brackets you can define: `scope_brackets` (search file for scope regions and then use regex to test for opening and closing brackets) and `brackets` (use regex to find opening and closing brackets).  `bracket` type should usually be the preferred type.  `scope_brackets` are usually used for brackets whose opening and closing are the same and not distinguishable form one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.

+!!! tip "Tip"
     Brackets can be modified or even added without copying the entire bracket rule lists to the user settings.
 See [Bracket Rule Management](#bracket-rule-management) for more info.

 ### Configuring Brackets Rules
 Brackets are defined under `brackets` in `bh_core.sublime-settings`.

-Brackets can be modified or even added without copying the entire bracket rule lists to the user settings.
-See [Bracket Rule Management](#bracket-rule-management) for more info.

 Angle and Curly bracket will be used as an example (not all options may be shown in these examples):